LinkedIn Jobs Scraper — Salary & Hiring Contacts avatar

 Go to Apify Store

-Search LinkedIn job postings by keyword, location, company, or filters and enrich any LinkedIn job URL with full description, skills, salary and hiring-team contacts.
-Pay only for jobs that land in your dataset.
+Search LinkedIn jobs by keyword, location, or company and enrich any job posting URL — full description, salary, skills, and hiring-team contacts.
+Built for recruiters, sourcers, and lead-gen teams.
+No login or cookies.

 Pricing